- For 24% of the UK, the average monthly wage of £1538.97 is not enough

 Because of this, 25% of working employees have resorted to a side hustle to earn extra money.
 With 36% of those having 3 or more ways of making extra cash.

 The matched betting experts polled 2,000 Brits on their additional sources of income to discover the side hustles Brits are taking up to become more financially secure.
+Whether you’re looking for a side hustle alongside full-time work or just to fill the time like Making Money on Maternity Leave, plenty of great side hustle ideas are available.

 The study discovered the majority of Brits are concerned with being unable to cover the cost of their bills (48%) and their rent/mortgage (28%), and therefore adopt a side hustle to earn extra cash.